David Nucifora: Links to the Ireland job

-Joins ARU High Performance Unit
+General Manager of the Australian Rugby Union High Performance Unit

 In 2009 Nucifora was appointed General Manager of the ARU High Performance Unit.
-He coached the Australian U20 team at the IRB Junior World Championship in Japan from 5–21 June 2009.
+He coached the Australian U20 team at the International Rugby Board Junior World Championship in Japan from 5–21 June 2009.

 Irish Rugby Football Union High Performance Director

-As of 1 June 2014 he is IRFU High Performance Director.
-He is known in Ireland for his role in ensuring the supply of elite players to the professional pool, be they sourced internally or externally.
-In his time with Ireland, the men's and women's 7s programmes were relaunched, with the men's team achieving some success at international level, qualifying for the 2020 Olympics.
-He has also been criticised for failing to foster more cohesive links between the professional game and the domestic and schools games in Ireland.
+In 2014 he was appinted the Irish Rugby Football Union (IRFU) High Performance Director under a five year contract.
+He served in that role until 2023.
+He was known in Ireland for his role in ensuring the supply of elite players to the professional pool and was a central figure in Ireland achieving the number 1 world ranking and reestablishing the 7s programme.
+In his time with Ireland both the men's and women's 7s programmes were relaunched.
+The men's team achieving some success at international level, qualifying for the 2020 Olympics.
+He had been criticised for failing to foster more cohesive links between the professional game and the domestic and schools games in Ireland.
 In 2021 he was criticised in a letter from the Irish women's rugby team, citing loss of trust in the union, and historic and systemic failings.
 He left his job with Ireland in 2024.
 During his 10-year reign at the IRFU, Ireland won four Six Nations titles including two grand slams as well as helping Ireland to world number one in the world rankings.

+Advisor for Rugby Australia

+Nucifora returned to Australian Rugby as an advisor in March 2024.
+He left that role after 8 months to take a role with the Scottish Rugby Union.